esphome/esphome-docs/components/sensor/pulse_meter.rst

 - **name** (**Required**, string): The name of the sensor.

-- **internal_filter** (*Optional*, :ref:`config-time`): If a pulse shorter than this time is detected, it’s discarded and no pulse is counted.
+- **internal_filter** (*Optional*, :ref:`config-time`): If a pulse shorter than this time is detected, it is discarded.
 Defaults to ``13us``.

-  To calculate a meaningful value, you need to know the shortest pulse you expect to see, as not to filter out valid pulses.
+  This acts as a debounce filter to eliminate input noise, so choose a value a little less than your expected minimum pulse width.

 - **internal_filter_mode** (*Optional*, string): Determines how the internal filter is applied.
   One of ``EDGE`` and ``PULSE``.
 Defaults to ``EDGE``.
 In ``EDGE`` mode subsequent rising edges are compared and if they fall into an interval lesser than the internal filter value, the last one is discarded.
 In ``PULSE`` mode the rising edge is discarded if any further interrupts are detected before the ``internal_filter`` time has passed.
 In other words, a high pulse must be at least ``internal_filter`` long to be counted.
 This is useful if you are detecting long pulses that may bounces before and/or after the main pulse.